 Obviously you can fit a cylinder with larger ports than the casing, it will work no problem, but I've always been a believer in matching and flowing joints and porting to help flow.
 This keep engines power consistent from one engine to another.

-Other reed blocks are available as explained, we started using the original 350 YPVS reed block which came with Stainless Steel petals which limits revs, so we used Hi Tec reed petals which again worked really well.
-We also swapped petals to the two stage Boyesen type which have prove to be perfect over the years.
+Other reed blocks are available as explained, we started using the original 350 YPVS reed block which came with Stainless Steel petals which limits revs, so we used Hi Tec reed petals which worked really well.
+We also swapped petals to the two stage Boyesen type which have proved to be perfect over the years.
 We moved away from the standard block to the Yamaha Banchee type which came with reeds similar to the well proven HiTec reeds.
 We have also squeezed in larger Yamaha TZR and Honda blocks, but for the hassle the Banchee was the best.
-We also introduced the V-Force reed block which is a different design and out of all the blocks we have tested these are the best for a full spread of power...... but the reeds are carbon and do break and also the block which is plastic also wears so we now only recommend them in hi maintenance engines.
+We also introduced the V-Force reed block which is a different design and out of all the blocks we have tested these are the best for a full spread of power...... but the reeds are carbon and do break and also the block which is plastic also wears so we now only recommend them in hi maintenance race type engines.
 With our involvement with BGM we now use a new reed block based on the Banchee which looks the same, uses similar reed petals but has the advantage of been shorter, you can if you want swap petals to Boyesens.
-Now you have the choice of a 3mm reed packer to suit the BGM reed block or the 5mm reed packer for the Yamaha reed block.
+Now you only need a 3mm reed packer to suit the BGM reed block where as the genuine Yamaha reed block needed a 5mm packer.

 TS1 REPLATING AND REPAIR SERVICES

 Nicasil plating is the original plating process used by Gilardoni who manufacture the TS1 cylinder, it is excellent for reliability and hard wearing.
 If your cylinder is damaged Gilardoni won’t repair your cylinder.
-There is a company in the UK that offers the service but I find it wears out quicker than the original and because of this we do not use it so we only recommend Ceramic plating.
+There is a company in the UK that offers the service but we find it wears out quicker than the original or even cast iron and because of this we do not use it so we only recommend Ceramic plating.

 Iron liners are ideal to repair or modify a TS1 cylinder.
 Iron liners allow oversized rebores.
 Iron liners are good to repair broken spigots on very badly damaged alloy cylinders.
 By using iron liners, ports and cylinder heights can be moved to accommodate different pistons other than standard.